 - Normal and Shear Stress

-- Analysis of Stress and Strain and Mohr’s circle
+- Analysis of principle stresses and Mohr’s circle

 - Poisson Effect in Materials